johnmholmes/Arduino_ESP32_LCC_Journey/Examples/AVR6Servo6IO/README.md

 In addition, direct via USB using GCSerial or connection via Wifi are possible on a ESP32 or Pico-W.

 This sketch implements:
-* two servos, each with three positions
+* six servos, each with three positions
    Positions cabe set to angles 0-180
    The 0 and 180 end-points of the servos can be configured.
 * N i/o channels, each of which can be an input or an output,